 Spatial coverage of pressures

-This criterion provides a measure of the extent to which the classified Water Framework Directive water bodies correspond to the presence of relevant pressures (as determined through the Water Framework Directive risk assessments), indicating the potential of the Water Framework Directive classifications to detect the associated impacts of such pressures.
-High coverage of the areas exposed to pressure (those considered 'At Risk' of failing to achieve Good Ecological Status under Water Framework Directive) by the Water Framework Directive water body classifications corresponds to high confidence within the UK Regional Sea scale Marine Strategy Framework Directive assessment.
+This criterion provides a measure of the extent to which the classified WER water bodies correspond to the presence of relevant pressures (as determined through the WER risk assessments), indicating the potential of the WER classifications to detect the associated impacts of such pressures.
+High coverage of the areas exposed to pressure (i.e. those considered at risk of failing to achieve GES under WER) by the WER water body classifications corresponds to high confidence within the Regional Sea scale Marine Strategy assessment.

-<33.3% of At Risk/Probably at Risk water bodies assessed
+<33.3% of At Risk/Probably At Risk water bodies (WBs) assessed

->66.6% of At Risk/Probably at Risk water bodies assessed
+>66.6% of At Risk/Probably At Risk WBs assessed

 Indicator level agreement (Cohen's Kappa) between assessment results and pressure from Risk Assessments

-Cohen’s Kappa agreement indicates of the extent to which the indicator Water Framework Directive classifications correspond to the risk assessments at the water body level.
-Agreement between water bodies categorised as ‘At Risk’/ ‘Probably at Risk’ and those at Good Ecological Status is calculated using all water body data.
-High confidence in the Marine Strategy Framework Directive assessments corresponds to high agreement between the indicator classifications and risk assessment results.
+Cohen’s Kappa agreement provides an indication of the extent to which the indicator WER classifications correspond to the risk assessments at the water body level.
+Agreement between water bodies categorised as ‘At Risk’ or ’Probably At Risk’ and those at less than Good Ecological Status is calculated using all water body data.
+High confidence in the UK Marine Strategy assessments corresponds to high agreement between the indicator classifications and risk assessment results.
 Low correspondence may be indicative of either low sensitivity of the indicator to the pressure or indicative of a low correspondence between the risk assessment results and the true extent of the pressure (further investigation recommended).

 <0.333